 - Quality Balsamic vinegar to drizzle over bread

 - Freshly ground black pepper to own taste

-Split one loaf of Ciabatta bread lengthwise down the center, cut each side into 4 pieces.
+- Split one loaf of the freshly baked Ciabatta bread down the center lengthwise, cut each side into 4 sections.

-In a small bowl combine olive oil, fresh basil, and minced garlic.
-Using a pastry brush, brush the olive oil combination on each of the slices.
-Bake in 400 degrees preheated oven until lightly golden.
-Remove from the oven when done.
+- In a small bowl, combine the Organic extra-virgin olive oil, organic chopped fresh basil, and minced garlic.
+Using a pastry brush, brush the organic extra-virgin olive oil combination on each of the sections of Ciabatta bread.
+Bake in 400 degrees preheated oven until lightly golden brown.
+Remove the bread from the oven when done.

-Top each slice of Ciabatta bread with thin slices of Prosciutto, Vine-ripened Cherry and Grape tomatoes, Red onion, Arugula, Natural Montchevre Goat Cheese, and drizzle with Balsamic vinegar.
-Add freshly ground black pepper to top.
+- Top each slice of Ciabatta bread with thin slices of Deli Prosciutto, Vine-ripened Organic Cherry and Grape tomatoes, thinly sliced Red onion, Arugula, Natural Organic plain Goat Cheese, and drizzle with quality Balsamic vinegar.
+Add freshly ground black pepper to the top.

 - Serve while still warm

 If you enjoyed this recipe for Goat Cheese Tomatoes and Prosciutto on Ciabatta, here are a few other recipes you may enjoy